All Programs are In Person and via Zoom, except where noted

 Protect our Planet

-(or by Zoom upon Request): Tuesday, July 23 at 1:00 PM Phyllis Blumberg, PhD is a member of the Steering Committee for the Jewish Earth Alliance, Education and Engagement Working Group and Energy Transition Working Group, working on the Lower Merion Township Sustainability Plan.
-She is also the Winner of the Resident going for the Green Award in Lower Merion Township.
-PA and the Seasoned Vet award for advocacy and commitment from the Conservation Voters of PA and Penn Future.
+with Phyllis Blumberg, PhD Steering Committee for the Jewish Earth Alliance, Education and Engagement Working Group and Energy Transition Working Group Member, Lower Merion Township Sustainability Plan; Winner of the Resident going for the Green Award Lower Merion Township.
+PA and the Seasoned Vet award for advocacy and commitment from the Conservation Voters of PA and Penn Future Join special presenter Phyllis Blumberg, PhD, to learn ways to reduce your carbon pollution with easy, energy conservation actions, and sustainability-informed choices.
+Hear about information and resources that you can use in your daily life to help fight climate change and discover how to work with organizations to make a difference in the health of the planet.
+In Person at Narberth Borough Hall

 Travel Club: